Juan-Jones/earnonlinemoney/content/blog/affiliate-marketing-fundamentals.md

 Recurring Commissions: Some programs offer recurring commissions, where affiliates earn ongoing payments for as long as the referred customer continues to use the product or service.

-## Marketing Strategies for Affiliate Marketing
+### Marketing Strategies for Affiliate Marketing

 Affiliate marketing is a powerful and flexible way to earn money online by promoting products and services.
 By understanding the basics, exploring different types of programs, and implementing effective strategies, you can build a successful affiliate marketing business.
 Below are strategies for effective associate marketing campaigns;

 ### Blog to Encourage Conversation

 Creating valuable content is at the heart of successful affiliate marketing.
 This could be in the form of blog posts, reviews, tutorials, or how-to guides.
 High-quality content builds trust with your audience and encourages them to click on your affiliate links.
 For instance, a detailed review of a fitness tracker, complete with pros, cons, and personal insights, can drive more conversions than a simple advertisement.
+Keep in mind, not only do you encourage conversation but by [monetizing your blog]({{< relref "monetize-a-blog" >}}), you add a stream of income.

 ### Send Emails to Target Market